nihonmiah71/miningsimple-system-overview/README.md

 ## ✅ Verification Check

-To confirm that the **global system Python** has all modules loaded and ready for Anki / command line execution, run this one-liner anywhere in your terminal or PowerShell (without activating any environment):
+To confirm that the **global system Python** has all modules loaded and ready for Anki / command line execution, run this one-liner anywhere in your terminal or command prompt (without activating any environment):

 ```bash
 python -c "import sys, cv2, pydub, pysrt, pykakasi, pandas, tkinter, whisperx; print(f'SUCCESS: Python {sys.version.split()[0]} has all packages installed globally!')"